jenkinsci/generic-webhook-trigger-plugin/README.md

 You can avoid having to run twice, by using Job DSL and have Job DSL create pipeline jobs with the plugin configured in that DSL.

-This plugin can be used with the [Pipeline Multibranch Plugin](https://jenkins.io/doc/pipeline/steps/workflow-multibranch/#properties-set-job-properties).
+This plugin can be used in the jobs created by the [Pipeline Multibranch Plugin](https://jenkins.io/doc/pipeline/steps/workflow-multibranch/#properties-set-job-properties).
+If you are looking for a way to trigger a scan in the [Pipeline Multibranch Plugin](https://jenkins.io/doc/pipeline/steps/workflow-multibranch/) you can use the [Multibranch Scan Webhook Trigger Plugin](https://github.com/jenkinsci/multibranch-scan-webhook-trigger-plugin).

 You can use the credentials plugin to provide the `token` from credentials.
 ```groovy